Chonlathorn Kongyingyong: Acting Beginning: Love Sick the Series.Captain's first role was in Love Sick. He portrays Noh, one of the main characters, in the popular boy's love series. Like most of the actors in the show, he was discovered in an open-casting call. The first season of Love Sick had a total of 12 Episodes. Its popularity prompted a Second Season with 36 episodes. Captain's role as Noh endeared him to many and won him awards, such as the Kazz Awards 2015's Most Popular Shipped Couple of the Year (Captain and White (co-star)), and also, Kazz Awards 2016's Most Popular Couple (White/Captain).

 Captain then appeared in the Human Error Project in November 2019.
 The Human Error Project is the production of three films and three songs by three artists.
 Captain plays a supporting role in two of the films in the project, and the main role in his own short film, White Captain.

 In 2021, Captain appeared in Blackout, a Thai thriller/drama series running on AIS Play.
 Blackout is about a group of friends who wake up with no memory after a blackout.
 They must find out what happened to them the night before in order to find their way out of a secret bar.
 Captain plays the role of A.

+Captain returned in 2022 with the second season of Eat with Captain on his personal YouTube Channel.
+The series was three episodes long, as he continues to visit restaurants in Thailand.
+He also appeared in Oh, Teacher Kong, in a guest role as Porsche in ep.
+39.